thedumbtechguy/Fluxxan/README.md

 The library has evolved into a hybrid of the original Flux and [Redux](https://github.com/reactjs/redux), borrowing some of the great ideas from Redux while trying to be as close to the original dictates of Flux as much as possible.
 I ended up with something that looks like Flux, but works a lot like Redux.

-##Fluxxan4j

-If you are looking for a pure java implementation, you can check out [Fluxxan4j](https://github.com/frostymarvelous/Fluxxan4j) which strips out the android dependencies and supports Java 6.

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Fluxxan-brightgreen.svg?style=flat)](http://android-arsenal.com/details/1/1786) [![Download](https://api.bintray.com/packages/frostymarvelous/maven/fluxxan/images/download.svg) ](https://bintray.com/frostymarvelous/maven/fluxxan/_latestVersion)

 ### Current Version: 1.0.0